367 – Amount for dependants and amount transferred by a child 18 or over enrolled in post-secondary studies

 Work chart – Reduction of the amount for other dependants

-The dependant's net income for the year is calculated without including scholarships, bursaries, fellowships or prizes for achievement received by the dependant, or the deduction for residents of designated remote areas.
+The dependant's net income for the year is calculated without including any scholarships, bursaries, fellowships or prizes for achievement they received, or the deduction for residents of designated remote areas.

-If, for all or part of the year, the dependant was not resident in Canada, you must take into account all of the dependant's income, including income earned while he or she was not resident in Canada.
+If, for all or part of the year, the dependant was not resident in Canada, you must take into account all of the dependant's income, including income earned while not resident in Canada.

-If someone else also contributed to the support of your dependant, you and that person may have to split the amount that can be claimed on line 54 of Schedule A. If that is the case, multiply the amount on line 54 by the percentage that you and the other person agree on.
+If someone else also contributed to the support of your dependant, you may have to split the amount that can be claimed on line 54 of Schedule A with that person.
+If that is the case, multiply the amount on line 54 by the percentage that you and the other person agree on.
 The total percentage must not be more than 100%.

-If the person for whom you are entering an amount for other dependants was not resident in Canada, you must provide a document attesting that the person was your dependant and that you supported him or her (for example, proof of your payments).
+If the person for whom you are entering an amount for other dependants was not resident in Canada, you must provide a document attesting that they were your dependant and that you supported them (for example, proof of your payments).